Ocean Literacy Principle #7

 Conceptual Flow Diagrams

-- The ocean is the last and largest unexplored place on Earth—less than 5% of it has been explored.
-This is the great frontier for the next generation’s explorers and researchers, where they will find great opportunities for inquiry and investigation.
+- The ocean is the largest unexplored place on Earth—less than 5% of it has been explored.
+The next generation of explorers and researchers will find great opportunities for discovery, innovation and investigation.

 - Understanding the ocean is more than a matter of curiosity.
-Exploration, inquiry and study are required to better understand ocean systems and processes.
+Exploration, experimentation, and discovery are required to better understand ocean systems and processes.

-- Over the last 40 years, use of ocean resources has increased significantly, therefore the future sustainability of ocean resources depends on our understanding of those resources and their potential and limitations.
+- Over the last 50 years, use of ocean resources has increased significantly, the future sustainability of ocean resources depends on our understanding of those resources and their potential.

-- New technologies, sensors and tools are expanding our ability to explore the ocean.
-Ocean scientists are relying more and more on satellites, drifters, buoys, subsea observatories and unmanned submersibles.
+- New technologies, sensors and tools are expanding our ability to explore the ocean system.
+Scientists are relying more and more on satellites, drifters, buoys, subsea observatories and unmanned submersibles.

-- Use of mathematical models is now an essential part of ocean sciences.
-Models help us understand the complexity of the ocean and of its interaction with Earth’s climate.
-They process observations and help describe the interactions among systems.
+- Use of mathematical models is an essential part of the ocean systems.
+Models help us understand the complexity of the ocean and of its interaction with Earth’s interior, atmosphere, climate and land masses.

 - Ocean exploration is truly interdisciplinary.
-It requires close collaboration among biologists, chemists, climatologists, computer programmers, engineers, geologists, meteorologists, and physicists, and new ways of thinking.
+It requires close collaboration among biologists, chemists, climatologists, computer programmers, engineers, geologists, meteorologists, meteorologists, physicists, animators and illustrators.
+And these interactions foster new ideas and new perspectives for inquiries.

 Alignment of Scope & Sequence to Fundamental Concepts